 Manufacturer: Massive, Mortsel, Kontich and Wommelgem, Belgium.

 Other versions: Massive produced many models of this 1980s palm leaves table lamp over the years.
 Most of them have these “short” leaves.
 The leaves of lamps made by the other Belgian company S.A.
 Boulanger have long leaves.
-Another Massive lamp can be found here.
+2 other Massive palm lamps can be found here and here.
 In production since the late 70s, this table lamp is from the 80s.